 14.5% of all households in Suffolk (48,684) were estimated to be in fuel poverty in 2019 (Table 1).
 Nationally, the proportion of fuel poor households is estimated to be 13.4%.

 Estimated number of fuel poor households

-Fuel poverty is more likely to affect people living in rural areas (12.7%) rather than urban (11.1%) or rural town and fringe (9.9% ) (Figure 5).
-People who rent their home are also more likely to experience fuel poverty, especially private rented tenants (19.4%, compared to an England average of 11.1%, owner occupied 7.7%).
-Social disadvantage is particularly marked for lone parents with dependent children, where over a quarter of households (26.5%) experience fuel poverty (Figure 6).
+Although fuel poverty is more likely to affect people living in rural areas (12.7%) rather than urban (11.1%) or rural town and fringe (9.9% ), the ten areas in Suffolk with the highest percentage of households in fuel poverty are in urban Ipswich or Lowestoft (Figure 6).
+People who rent their home are more likely to experience fuel poverty, especially private rented tenants (19.4%, compared to an England average of 11.1%, owner-occupied 7.7%).
+In England, single-parent households are most likely to be fuel poor (28%) and couples over 60 have the largest average gap (£289).

 There are two measures of occupancy used in the 2011 Census to assess overcrowding and under-occupancy;

 - occupancy based on the total number of rooms in a household’s accommodation

 - occupancy based only on the number of bedrooms